- Visualization of business daybreak in the Schedule view and Base schedule view

 While the regular calendar daybreak is 00:00, you can configure different daybreaks in Quinyx.
 You can set three different daybreaks in Quinyx, each serving a different purpose.
-For more information on which daybreak setting does what, see Configuration at the bottom of this article.

 Statistics and employee metrics

 The variables in the statistics and employee metrics are also counted based on the business daybreak.
 In the example below, the employee is scheduled between 05:00-12:00 with business daybreak at 06:00.

 As you can see, 1 scheduled and worked hour is counted between 05:00-06:00, and 6 hours are counted between 06:00-12:00 (note that in this example we have added no breaks and enabled "count as scheduled hours" and "count as worked hours" in the shift's advanced settings).

 Employee metrics for day one (Monday) in the above example.

 Employee metrics for day two (Tuesday) in the above example.